Talent management, a key strategy for manufacturers

 4. Continuous training

 It's often easier to develop the skills of your current employees than to hire new talent.
-That said, even new arrivals can benefit from skills upgrading if it is in line with their professional project and the company's strategy.
-(Read more on this subject: Moving from GPEC to GEPP in 2022)
+That said, even new arrivals can benefit from skills upgrading if it fits in with their career plans and the company's strategy.
+(Read more on this subject: From GPEC to GEPP in 2022)

 5. Measuring performance